abdullahkhan9375/abdullahkhan9375/README.md

 ## :wave: Hey there!
 I'm [Abdullah Khan](https://sochmoreblog.netlify.app)

-## I'm a software engineer 🧑‍💻: with a knack for building stuff that works and feels great.
+I'm a software engineer 🧑‍💻 who has a knack for learning more about engineering practices and technologies.
 Just trying to change the world, one indent at a time.

 Currently, I'm working at Epoch Capital.

 ## About me
 2021: I graduated from [Macquarie Univeristy](https://www.mq.edu.au/) in 2021